What do you want, when the time comes, and your loved ones have to say Good-bye to you?

 Imagine that time being now, and your loved ones can’t come to agree on your departure.
 Are you married, a fiancée/fiance, a domestic partner, or single, etc. If you’re not married, your partner won’t be able to carry out your wishes, and your parents/family members will be left to decide.
 Even though you’ve made your wishes clear to your significant other; if they’re not recognized by law, they’ll have no say in the matter.
 Then will your family’s decision be from the heart, or from the head?
 Will they be swayed by religion?
 Do they really know and understand what it is you truly desire?
 It’s a tough subject, I know…

 I think about these things, because I’m aware of my mortality, now more than ever.
 Dealing with a debilitating illness does that to you.
-You fight day in and day out to try and see things through rose colored glasses, so that you won’t let reality knock you down as it so often does.
+You fight day in and day out, to try and see things through those rose colored glasses, so that reality won’t knock you down, as it so often does.
 I’m not saying I want to live in a fairytale, oh quite the opposite.
 I’m acutely aware of life’s trials and tribulations, and that it is rarely what we dreamed it would be, as we did while we were once young.

 Still, I strive to stay as positive as possible, and always look for the good in people/things.
 Only some days are just simply more of a struggle than others.
 Each day, I put on a smile when I see people, even on my worst days, because I don’t want to bring others down with me, and I definitely do not want to be pitied!
 But what I do want, is to be understood, appreciated, and liked/loved for the person I am, beneath the pain.

-*a special nod to my dear friend “D” .
+*a special nod to my friend “D” .
 We had this type of conversation recently ♡

 Fibromyalgia… I have it, or rather, it has me, depending on the day.
 I’ve pushed myself too hard all of my life.
 I was Miss “I’ll do it myself“, if I wanted it done right.
 So now I pay the price!
 Oh yes, I also have a serving of arthritis on the side.
 What they originally thought was only Osteoarthritis, turns out to be Rheumatoid arthritis.
 Not to mention the list of other issues that seem to come at Fibromyalgia’s becon call.
 If you don’t know any better, you’ll think you’re that one in a million person, that has completely separate illnesses/diseases/disorders (I did!).
 But no, they are all Fibro’s gift to us.
 Kind of like a “Thank you for attending!”, but we aren’t allowed the option to decline the gifts.